 The target volume and dose are adapted for each patient.

-- Remove microscopic residual disease and prevent and/or eradicate spreading to cervical lymph nodes.
+- Postoperative radiation therapy is intended to remove microscopic residual disease and prevent and/or eradicate spreading to cervical lymph nodes.